armory3d/armory_docs/platforms/linux.md

 Create a new preset in *Properties - Render - Armory Exporter* and select Linux target.
 Hit *Publish* to export build files.

 Afterwards, you can compile the project using the generated makefile in *blend_file_location/build_projectname/linux-build/Relesase* or using the [Code::Blocks](http://codeblocks.org) project located at *blend_file_location/build_projectname/linux-build*.

+In order for the resources to load correctly you will need to copy the contents of *blend_file_location/build_projectname/linux* into where the the compiled executable file *projectname*.

+If built using the makefile running `cp -a build_projectname/linux/. build_projectname/linux-build/Relesase/` where your Blender file is.